marvinjude/integrationapp-hubspot-example/README.md

 - Ensure the authenticated workspace ID is passed back to the URI as current Hubspot URI is missing the workspace ID.
 - Fix the UI issue that prevents creating an output schema from being created, as the interface is currently unstable.
 - Implement a feature to clone actions, which would be beneficial for testing and experimenting with different examples.

+### Todo

+- Page integration.app pagination in the UI